 Boat tour: Q125 ($16.50) one-way, Q200 ($26.50) same-day return

-We wouldn’t recommend it as one of the best Guatemala attractions as there’s little to see or do, except for wandering the streets & people watching.
+We wouldn’t recommend it as there’s little to see or do, except for wandering the streets & people watching.

 Livingston is home to a large Garifuna population, former African slaves who have settled along the Caribbean coast.